 - The experience of the auditor in performance and compliance auditing.
-Nominated auditors must have experience in undertaking regulatory audits or non-financial assurance audits of utilities or other regulated businesses. - The audit skills and experience of the audit team.
+It is desirable for the Nominated auditors to must have experience in undertaking regulatory audits or nonfinancial assurance audits of utilities or other regulated businesses within the previous three years. - The audit skills and experience of the audit team.
 The ERA will consider: - Each audit team member's audit expertise and experience. - The lead auditor's (for example, partner, manager or similar) knowledge and experience of conducting regulatory audits or non-financial audits of utilities or other regulated businesses.